victorbofill/busmall/user_stories.md

 # BusMall Market Research
 ## Research into product demand
 ### To-do User Stories for research app
-As a market researcher, I want a settings page to adjust the number of images shown (2-5) and the number of rounds (5-20).

 ### Stretch Goals
 As a developer, I want to refactor my code.<br/>